macloo/python-adv-web-apps/docs/flask_forms.rst

 `Learn more about classes in Python here. <https://docs.python.org/3/tutorial/classes.html#a-first-look-at-classes>`_

+If you had more than one form in the app, you would define more than one new class in this manner.

 Note that ``StringField`` and ``SubmitField`` were **imported** at the top of the file.
 If we needed other form-control types in this form, we would need to import those also. `See a list of all WTForms field types. <https://github.com/macloo/python-adv-web-apps/blob/master/python_code_examples/flask/forms/WTForms-field-types.csv>`_